 Each community member is encouraged to report violations or concerns about violations or concerns about accounting, internal controls and auditing issues that come to his/her attention.
 Managers have a special duty to adhere to the standards set forth in this code, to recognize violations, and to enforce the standards.
 Disciplinary actions for proven violations of this code of conduct or for retaliation against anyone who reports a possible violation will be determined on a case-by-case basis and may include termination of employment.
 Individuals who violate the code may also be subject to civil and criminal charges in some circumstances where a law or laws may have been broken.

-You may report violations or concerns about accounting, internal controls and auditing issues to your immediate supervisor or department head, if appropriate.
-In the event of violations or concerns that you or your immediate supervisor or department head may have, you are responsible to call or write to the University Vice President for Finance (312.915.7803), the University Vice President for Human Resources (312.915.6875), or the University Vice President for Capital Planning and Chief of Staff (312.915.6403) in the President’s Office for resolution of a possible violation or concern.
-Any matters resulting in violations of accounting, internal controls and auditing issues must be reported by those Vice Presidents receiving a communication of a violation to the University President and the Chair of the University Audit Committee.
+You may report violations or concerns about accounting, internal controls and auditing issues to your immediate supervisor or department head, if appropriate or use the EthicsLine Reporting Hotline to report violations or concerns.
+In the event of violations or concerns that you or your immediate supervisor or department head may have, you are responsible to contact the University Vice President for Finance or University Vice President for Human Resources or use the EthicsLine Reporting Hotline for resolution of a possible violation or concern.
+Any matters resulting in violations of accounting, internal controls and auditing issues will be reported to the President and the Audit Committee of the Board of Trustees.

 The University strongly encourages all faculty, administrators, staff and students to report suspected or wrongful acts conduct by Loyola University Chicago employees through the offices listed above for such reporting.
 No University faculty member, administrator, staff or student may interfere with the good faith reporting of suspected or actual wrongful conduct; no individual who makes such a good faith report shall be subject to retaliation, including harassment or any adverse employment, academic or educational consequence, as a result of making a report.
 The University will take whatever action is necessary and appropriate to address a violation of this policy.